 “The Baltimore attack, on May 7, was a classic ransomware assault.
-City workers’ screens suddenly locked, and a message in flawed English demanded about $100,000 in Bitcoin to free their files: ‘We’ve watching you for days,’ said the message, obtained by The Baltimore Sun.
+City workers’ screens suddenly locked, and a message in flawed English demanded about $100,000 in Bitcoin to free their files: ‘We’ve watched you for days,’ said the message, obtained by The Baltimore Sun.
 ‘We won’t talk more, all we know is MONEY!
 Hurry up!’

 Today, Baltimore remains handicapped as city officials refuse to pay, though workarounds have restored some services.
 Without EternalBlue, the damage would not have been so vast, experts said.
 The tool exploits a vulnerability in unpatched software that allows hackers to spread their malware faster and farther than they otherwise could.”